 Healthy and sustainable food should be the easiest choice in every supermarket.
 Superlist is a multi-year research project that provides insight into what supermarkets are doing to help their customers choose healthy and sustainable food.
 Superlist also shows which supermarkets are leading the way and which lag behind, and what they can do to improve their position.
 Supermarkets influence to a large extent what their customers buy.
 This gives them the opportunity to make Dutch food habits healthier and more sustainable.
 With Superlist, we help supermarkets seize this opportunity.

 Over the next few years, four Superlists will be published periodically, each focusing on a different theme.
 The first Superlist (Health) has been published on October 13, 2020.
+Research for second Superlist, Superlist Green, started on February 1st.
+This report will be published end of May.

 The next Superlist focuses on the theme Environment.
-For Superlist Environment we again investigate the eight largest Dutch supermarkets.
+For Superlist Green we again investigate the eight largest Dutch supermarkets.
 This time we look (among other things) to the extent to which supermarkets set goals for reducing the sale of animal proteins, making vegetable products the easiest choice, choosing products from nature-friendly agriculture, encouraging the sale of seasonal vegetables and fruits and be transparent into the packaging used.

-Read more about Superlist Environment
+Read more about Superlist Green

 For Superlist Health we worked with the Heart Foundation, the Diabetes Research Foundation, the Kidney Foundation, and the Stomach Liver and Bowel Foundation.